synxty/idea/[game-title].md

 | **C** |     |    ↑     |  ↑   |  ↑  |        |       |
 | **M** |  ↑  |          |      |     |   ↑    |   ↑   |
 | **T** |  ↑  |    ↑     |  ↑   |     |        |       |

+## 8. Character Souls

+Character Souls are ethereal essences that enhance characters with strengthened attributes and a unique passive ability.
+There's two possible distinct souls a character can have: **Light** and **Dark**. **Light Souls** are attuned to benevolent energies and bestow defensive attributes, while **Dark Souls** are fueled by malevolent forces and enhance offensive attributes.
+These souls play a pivotal role in shaping a character's abilities and interactions on the battlefield.

+### 8.1.
+Light Soul Signature Passive

+**Light Souls** slightly boost defensive attributes and have a small chance to apply **Blessed** or **Immune** to allies with their abilities.

+### 8.2.
+Dark Soul Signature Passive

+**Dark Souls** slightly boost offensive attributes and have a small chance to apply **Cursed** or **Suppressed** to enemies with their abilities.